gibsn/gojsonlex/README.md

 }
 ```

 Ok, so now you need a JSON lexer.
-Some lexers that I checked did bufferise a large portion of input in order to parse a composite type (which is bad since "albums" can be huge).
+Some lexers that I checked did buffer a large portion of input in order to parse a composite type (which is bad since "albums" can be huge).
 The only lexer that did not require that much memory was the standard `encoding/json`, however it could be optimized to consume less CPU.
 That's how `gojsonlex` was born.

 # Overview